Staff and Trustees

 Minor M. Shaw

 Minor M. ShawChairMinor Shaw is president of Micco LLC, a private investment company.
-Her extensive community involvement includes chairing the Greenville-Spartanburg Airport Commission and serving as a board member of Piedmont Natural Gas, BlueCross BlueShield of South Carolina, the Columbia Mutual Funds, and the United Way of Greenville County.
+Her extensive community involvement includes chairing the Greenville-Spartanburg Airport Commission and serving as a board member of Piedmont Natural Gas, BlueCross BlueShield of South Carolina, the Columbia Mutual Funds, the Duke Energy Advisory Board and the United Way of Greenville County.
 She has been chairman of the Community Foundation of Greenville, the South Carolina Governor’s School for the Arts and Humanities, the Junior League of Greenville, the Urban League of the Upstate, the YMCA of Greenville, and the South Carolina ETV Endowment.
 Currently, she serves as chair of The Daniel-Mickel Foundation and Hollingsworth Funds.
 Mrs. Shaw was inducted into the South Carolina Business Hall of Fame in 2012.

 Dennis M. Campbell